farcaster-project/RFCs/10-public-offer.md

 ### Time validity

 Time constraining the validity of an offer allows better UI/UX: offers can be discarded/hidden when their validity is expired.
-Public offers are designed as the entry point of a Farcaster swap but do not make any assumptions on how they are shared nor any guarantee about the maker liveness: a non-expired offer may already have been completed by another taker.
+Public offers are designed as the entry point of a Farcaster swap but do not make any assumptions on how they are shared nor any guarantee about the maker's liveness: a non-expired offer may already have been completed by another taker.

 ### Asset identifiers